Yarden-zamir/climbing/readme.md

 2. Album metadata (title, description, cover image) is fetched and displayed
 3. A new Git branch is created with timestamp (e.g., `add-album-20241215-143022`)
 4. The following files are updated:
-   - `static/albums.txt` - Album URL is added
-   - `static/albums.json` - Crew information is added
+   - `static/albums.json` - Album metadata is added
    - `climbers/*/details.json` - New climber profiles are created (if any)
 5. A pull request is automatically created for review
 6. You receive a link to the PR for review and merging

 ### File Structure

-- `static/albums.txt` - List of album URLs
+- `static/albums.json` - List of album metadata
-- `static/albums.json` - Album metadata including crew information
 - `climbers/` - Individual climber profiles and photos
 - `static/photos/` - Meme photos
 - `main.py` - FastAPI backend application